BenGOsborn/Markotplace/README.md

 -   Maybe in the case of caching, instead of clearing the cache, I should instead UPDATE the cache after an update
 -   How do I set up customers for future payments too ? - https://stripe.com/docs/payments/save-during-payment (default payment source on card ?)
 -   Make sure that Docker CANNOT build from an existing image (Im probably just going to do a basic regex check on all of the loading statements)
 -   Automatically add the app to the dev's users account on creation

 -   Just like Heroku - I need a way where my app can create webhooks in users repositories
+-   ????
+Do cookies work with webhooks ?

 ### New dev system